Azure/azure-quickstart-templates/application-workloads/jboss/jboss-eap-clustered-vmss-rhel/README.md

 - Sample Java application called **eap-session-replication** deployed on JBoss EAP
 - Storage Account

-Note that the users also have the option to choose between the Red Hat Enterprise Linux versions 8.4 and JBoss EAP versions 7.3 and 7.4.
+Note that the users also have the option to choose between the Red Hat Enterprise Linux version 8.4 and JBoss EAP versions 7.3 and 7.4.
 Users can select one of the following combinations for deployment

 - JBoss EAP 7.3 on RHEL 8.4
 - JBoss EAP 7.4 on RHEL 8.4